5 Real Estate Transaction Red Flags

 3. Not verifying Real Owners

 Apart from verifying the documents and all, you should be able to verify real owners of the land you want to buy.
 You can do this by doing a personal inspection and asking histories about the land or house from insider known person, chiefs living within the neighbourhood.

 4. Legal and Survey Checks are Avoided

 For any real estate transactions, you need the services of a surveyor and a lawyer.
-Get this two involve and when a seller or a real estate agent insists or telling you not to bother about having a lawyer involved, be assured that this is a red flag in that real estate transaction.
+Get these two involve and when a seller or a real estate agent insists or telling you not to bother about having a lawyer involved, be assured that this is a red flag in that real estate transaction.